Frequently Asked Questions

 - Where does my loved one’s cremation take place?

 Maine is one of the few states in the country where death care providers are not allowed to own their own crematories.
 As a result, all death care providers must use a third-party crematory.
-We use the Lighthouse Crematory located in Freeport.
+We use Brooklawn Crematory in Portland.

 - Am I able to be present for my loved one’s cremation?